inmnin/EKD-ICANN2024/README.md

 We conduct experiments in a single GPU environment.

-Please refer to the above information to configure the environment for the experiment
+Please refer to the above information to configure the environment for the experiment.

 ## 2. Fine-tune the teacher model on different datasets:
 We provide the following two ways to fine-tune the teacher model, and we recommend the first one to use the teacher model weights we provide directly.